jmorris301/COMP-383-Miniproject/README.md

-# COMP-383-Miniproject
-## README.md for miniproject on E-coli K12
+## EcoliK12 Miniproject Option A

-This is the repository running my python script which will automate resequencing of EcoliK12 data.
-The purpose of resequencing is due to the evolution of the K12 strain.
-These give rise to derivations over time require that resequencing of modern strains derived from the original K12 strain.
+This is the repository running my python script which will automate assembly and annotation for the resequencing of EcoliK12 sequences.
+The purpose of resequencing is due to the ever evolving nature of the Ecoli K12 strain.
+This has required researchers to resequence it to track its evolution over time relative to the original K12 strain.

-The pipeline is run in python3 and requires several software and installation tools including:
+### Prior Installation ###
+* Python 3
-* SPAdes
+* SPAdes v3.11.1
 * Prokka
-* Tophat2
+* tophat v2.1.1
-* Bowtie2
+* bowtie v1.2.2
-* Cufflinks
+* cufflinks v2.2.1
 * SRA-toolkit
 * wget

+### Running the pipeline ###
+Download the github repo
+'git clone ENTER THE URL'
+You will recieve two files: `EcoliK12.py` and this `README.md`.
+Run the script in Command Line with `python3 EcoliK12.py`.

+### Output ###
-The files and subdirectories in the pipeline will be written to a directory created called `OptionA_Jack_Morris`.
+After running the script, all files and subdirectories in the pipeline will be automatically written to a directory called `OptionA_Jack_Morris`.
-Certain command outputs will be written to `OptionA.log`
+Certain command outputs and pipeline information will be written to a file called `OptionA.log`.

-### Running the EcoliK12.py script ###

-1) Download the github repo
-2) Run the script in Command Line with `python3 EcoliK12.py`
+Another file will be written called `Option1.fpkm` which contains Cufflinks output in a .csv format.